-"A bubble is only a trade that someone missed." - Anonymous
+Why is everyone paying attention?
+"A bubble is only a trade that someone missed." -Anonymous

-Between March 2020 and November 2021, Bitcoin increased from \$8,000 to an all-time high of about \$68,000 (a 850% cumulative gain).
-Bitcoin now sits around \$21,000.
-Although applications of Bitcoin's underlying blockchain technology are interesting and may have great potential, we argue that such applications are often an afterthought.
-Instead, many crypto-investors focus on Bitcoin's potential for rapid price appreciation.
+Between March 2020 and November 2021, Bitcoin increased from \$8,000 to a high of about \$68,000 (an 850% cumulative gain).
+Following the recent launch of spot Bitcoin ETFs in the US, Bitcoin recently made new all-time-highs above \$70,000.

+Although applications of Bitcoin's underlying blockchain technology are interesting and may offer great potential, we argue that such applications are often an afterthought.
+Instead, many cryptoinvestors focus on Bitcoin's potential for rapid price appreciation.